johnalison/WorkingPhilosophy/BookNotes/WhatsOurProblem.md

    #KeepYourPowderDry

 -  It’s the great catch-22 of our species: the biggest threat to humanity is low-rung humanity, and low-rung humanity persists because it has often been the best defense against this very threat.

+- Small individual bias can lead to large collective bias